metauni/metauni.github.io/index.md

 ## Instructions

-Currently the only active server is [my](http://therisingsea.org/) personal corner of the Free University, here are instructions to visit:
+Currently the only active server on metauni is the Rising Sea.
+Here are instructions for visiting:

 1. Create Roblox and Discord accounts.
 2. Enter the Rising Sea [Discord channel](https://discord.gg/zg3K3NMK).